 FotoFilmic is a Vancouver, Canada based arts organization created in 2012 and dedicated to supporting emerging photographic artists through exhibitions, publications, as well as seminars, public talks and master workshops.
 Our mandate consists in stimulating sociocritical dialogues all around the world on the place, role and future of material practices in contemporary photography while providing intercultural audiences with greater exposure and appreciation for them.

 MATERIAL PRACTICES IN CONTEMPORARY PHOTOGRAPHY

-A testimony to the continuous rooting and resurgent evolutions of 21st C. photographic arts in analogue and historical media, FotoFilmic’s underlying vision aims to spur new contemporary understandings of film-based photography and its rich lineage of physical craft and recording methods in the context of global digital culture, and doing so to also invite further critical questioning of today’s increasingly instantaneous consumption and discarding of images, and to encourage an image-making culture purposed to positive social change in the eyes of the rapid technological transformations witnessed since the rise of internet.
+A testimony to the continuous rooting and resurgent evolutions of 21st C. photographic arts in analogue and historical media, FotoFilmic’s underlying vision aims to spur new contemporary understandings of film-based and analogue photography, along with its rich lineage of physical craft, within the context of global digital culture.
+In doing so we also wish to fuel a collective critical questioning of today’s increasingly instantaneous consumption and discarding of images, and to encourage an image-making culture purposed to positive social change in the eyes of the rapid technological transformations witnessed since the rise of internet.

 By ‘material practices’ we first and foremost refer to the photographer’s experience of meeting his/her subjects’s finite time & space reality (its circumstantial here and now) with an equally finite medium (film rolls for instance that only allow for a limited number of takes).
 As photographers learn to cope and develop different responses and strategies to working in real situation, we believe it procures them a more grounded practice both in terms of camerawork and regarding any other aspect of photographic production (darkroom work, physical interactions with the medium, etc.).
 This ultimately allows photographers to negotiate a different epistemology of the act of photography itself (what it means to photograph being reflected by how one chooses to photograph).